top of page

 Requirements:

 SAI Level Two focuses on the co-regulation process of parent/carer child engagement.
 It involves analysis of stress patterns and the use of standardised assessments of child and adult attachment patterns.
-Practitioners address parents’ and children’s attachment issues that impede the co-regulation process.
+Practitioners address parents’ and children’s attachment issues that impede the process of co-regulation process.

 This training will involve individual supervision of two case studies of parent child engagement sessions.
 Duration of supervision for one case study: once every two weeks over a period of 14 weeks.
 Practitioners then proceed to working on a further two single case studies.
 They will be required to have a check-in review supervision on week 6 of the process, then proceed unsupervised until completion of their case study.
 If there are any elements of the intervention where the Practitioner's practice requires further supervision, the Practitioner will be advised accordingly.
 On successful completion, the Practitioner is Certified as an SAI Level 2 Practitioner.